School of Sport and Exercise Sciences facilities

-Student performing a skill based assessment of hand-eye and movement coordination.
+Student performing a skill-based assessment of hand-eye and movement coordination.

 Students on cycle ergometers performing an exercise test with external sport specific stimuli and constant feedback.

-The £26 million state-of-the-art building where we are based is named after Professor Tom Reilly.
+The £26 million state-of-the-art Tom Reilly Building is the hub of the School and is named after Professor Tom Reilly.
 Tom completed the first ever PhD in sport science in 1975.
 Tom has subsequently been credited as the person responsible for forging the rich heritage of sport and exercise scientific study at Liverpool Polytechnic, LJMU and beyond.

 The Tom Reilly Building contains world-class laboratories that facilitate the delivery of a research-informed curriculum alongside the development of high-quality applied and theory enhancing research.